undergrad-partner-school

 Career Counselling

 At Oral Roberts University, there is both group career counseling for all students and individual career counseling for all students.
-There are a library and job fairs.
+There are job fairs.
 There is campus employer recruitment for all the students.
+This school offers alumni networking opportunities, which could be excellent for your future career.
+Individual job placement is available to all students at this school.

 FAQ